The Ultimate Direct Response Facebook Advertising Guide

 Partial Control

-Here you can place multiple ads in each ad sets and let Facebook decide the winner.
+Here you can place multiple ads in each ad set and let Facebook decide the winner.

 This approach can work well and produce good results.